-"It's Lucius," sobbed Narcissa.
+"It's Lucius," Narcissa said with an odd little sob.
 "Oh, Draco, your father has had another stroke."

 The world seemed to stop in that moment.
-Draco stared at his mother, his arms automatically dropping from her as he took an involuntarily step back.
-Her words kept echoing again and again in his mind, but it just didn't seem real.
+Draco's arms dropped automatically from his mother and he took a step back.
+Her words kept echoing in his mind, but it just didn't seem real.
 This could not be real.
 Things like this were not supposed to happen.
 Not now.
 Not again.

-Draco swallowed, hoping to dislodge the ball of suppressed emotion that was constricting his throat.
+Draco swallowed, hoping to dislodge the lump that was constricting his throat.
 "Father?"
 His voice sounded hoarse, almost foreign to his own ears.
-His eyes, wild and grey just like the storm clouds they so strangely resembled, searched his mother's tear-filled ones.
 "He's not—he's not—"

-"What?" demanded Draco, alarmed at how distressed his mother was getting.
+"What?"
+Draco asked, alarmed at how distressed his mother was getting.

-Narcissa shook her head, fresh tears spilling from her eyes.
+Narcissa shook her head.
 "I can't bear it.
 I can't bear seeing him like that."
-Her body shuddered, as if it were trying its best to stay together but all the emotion inside her was putting too much pressure on the already strained seams.
+Her body shuddered, as if it were trying its best to stay together, but all the emotion inside was putting too much pressure on strained seams.
 "I don't want him to die."

-This was said so helplessly and with such a broken expression that Ginny rushed over and wrapped her arms around the trembling woman.
+This was said so helplessly and with such a broken expression that Ginny rushed over and wrapped her arms around the older woman.

-"Don't give up, Narcissa," said Ginny fiercely.
+"Don't give up!"
+Ginny said fiercely.
 "Lucius is strong.
-He'll pull through this yet; you'll see."
+He'll pull through this yet.
+You'll see."

 "The healers don't think he will make it through the night."

-"Well they're wrong," retorted Ginny, a fiery glint glowing in her eyes.
+"Well, they're wrong," Ginny retorted.
 "I don't care what any stupid healer says; he's not going to die."

 Draco frowned at his wife.
-As much as he wanted to believe her words to be true, he remembered all too clearly the last time his father had had a stroke.
-The man he had looked up to and admired had been reduced to something barely unrecognisable.
+As much as he wanted to believe her words, he remembered all too clearly the last time his father had a stroke.
+The man he had looked up to and admired had been reduced to something barely recognisable.
 Even then the healers had confessed that his father was lucky to have made it through the stroke alive.
-Now it was happening again, and even though Draco knew his father was a stubborn old hippogriff, he was not a god.
-Even Lucius could not stop the thread that bound him to this world from being cut.
+Now it was happening again, and even though Draco knew his father was a stubborn old hippogriff, his father was also not a god.
+Even Lucius Malfoy could not stop the thread that bound him to this world from being cut.

 "Can we see him?"
 Draco asked, turning his attention back to his mother.